Visit our project site at: www.projectleher.co.in

-Smokers around the globe buy roughly 6.3 trillion cigarette butts that are thrown into the environment every year, (that’s approximately 18 billion everyday) making it the world’s most littered waste.
+Smokers around the globe buy roughly 6.3 trillion cigarette butts that are thrown into the environment every year, (that’s approximately 18 billion every day) making it the world’s most littered waste.
 While most of a cigarette’s innards and paper wrapping disintegrate when smoked, not everything gets burned.
 Trillions of cigarette filters or butts are flicked irresponsibly in the environment.

 The filters in the cigarette butts are made of non-biodegradable plastic polymer, ‘Cellulose Acetate’.
 This polymer, full of toxins and harmful chemicals like nicotine, arsenic, and heavy metals.

-Currently, the cigarette butts are simply being dumped into the oceans and the landfills causing both water and land pollution.
+Currently, cigarette butts are simply being dumped into the oceans and the landfills causing both water and land pollution.
 One single butt pollutes 500 litres of water.
 It has more than 4000 toxic chemicals which get leached in water and soil.
-Despite being such a huge pressing problem, there is not significant attention and sensitisation around this problem.
+Despite being such a huge pressing problem, there is no significant attention and sensitisation around this problem.

 Hence, to bring a first-of-its-kind solution to cigarette waste management, we started Project Leher.
 Leher, meaning a wave, is a revolution in the waste management sector to tackle the environmental spillover of the world’s most littered waste - cigarette butts.
 Project Leher aims to create a cigarette waste-free environment by collecting and processing cigarette butts and making handy, diverse products out of them after chemical cleansing.

 //Business Development Model